jlr84/shn/README.md

 sudo make install
 ```

-Optionally, you may want to consider installing in parralel with your current version of Python; if so, reference the instructions found here:
+Optionally, you may want to consider installing in parallel with your current version of Python; if so, reference the instructions found here:
 ```
 http://askubuntu.com/questions/680824/how-do-i-update-python-from-3-4-3-to-3-5
 ```